German documentary on Murnau photos

 than the above addition, the story as told in the narration on

-the website www.wingfoot101.us/murnau matches my fathers account of the event completely.
+the website www.wingfoot101.us/murnau matches my fathers account of the

 After liberation my father returned to Poland under an assumed